Vittoriax1/CTF-Solutions/The Future Is ******/Ashcan.md

 These editions were usually printed in very small quantities—sometimes as few as two copies—one sent to the US Patent & Trademark Office and the other kept on file.
 The name "ashcan" reflects their intended fate: after fulfilling their legal purpose, they were often discarded in the trash.

 To find the ashcan challenge, I found the copy in the Discord channel.
+I'd upload it here, but it is too big.

 ## Challenge 1

 ### Description of Challenge

+In the Discord, I was able to find the Ashcan version.
+The file name is "SPOILER_TFI_AshcanEdition_DONT_DISTRIBUTE.pdf".
+I downloaded it, and on page 3, there is the challenge.

 ### Solution